Lucas4lves/cloudformation-learning/README.md

 ### Rollback on Failure:
     - Part of "Stack Creation Options", sets a default behavior for stack create/update failure scenarios;
     - We're able to delete all new resources, or retain everything created;

+## Deploying a Template

+ * Manually: through AWS Console CloudFormation resource;

+ * Automated: using YAML templates, the AWS CLI tool and a CD tool;